Code Monkey home page Code Monkey logo

 We welcome contributions via pull requests!
 Here are some guidelines to help you get started:

-3. Ensure you have the required dependencies installed by running: pnpm install (assuming pnpm version 8.x).
+Ensure all required dependencies are installed by running:

-5. Run the following commands to ensure the integrity of your changes:
+Run the following commands to ensure your changes do not introduce any issues:

-• pnpm codegen: Re-generate the package entrypoints in case you have changed the structure of a package or introduced a new module.
+• pnpm codegen (optional): Re-generate the package entrypoints in case you have changed the structure of a package or introduced a new module.

-• pnpm check: Verify that the code compiles.
+• pnpm check: Confirm that the code compiles without errors.

-• pnpm circular: Confirm there are no circular imports.
+• pnpm circular: Check for any circular dependencies in imports.

 • pnpm dtslint: Run type-level tests.